TonyQJH/jinhuqi.github.io/_pages/about.md

 Professor Ferrara's guidance and insights into AI and social impact have inspired my current and future research direction, focusing on:
 - **Detecting and mitigating misinformation in social media** 🕵️‍♂️
 - **Leveraging LLMs and RAG techniques** to improve communication across different languages and cultural contexts 🌏
-- **Using AI for social good**, specifically in bridging cross-cultural communication gaps 💬
+- **Using AI with LLMs for social good**, specifically in bridging cross-cultural communication gaps 💬

 ### 🎯 PhD 2025 Applications:
 I’m actively applying for a PhD program in 2025, with research interests deeply rooted in the transformative potential of **LLMs**, **RAG**, **knowledge graphs**, and **AI governance**.
 My goal is to contribute to **AI transparency** and **interpretability**, reducing the risk of hallucinations in LLMs and enhancing **social media safety**.